CURRICULUM VITEA Vanessa Evers

-BIO: Vanessa Evers is a full professor of Computer Science at the University of Twente’s Human Media Interaction group.
-She received a M.SC. in Information Systems from the University of Amsterdam, and a Ph.
-D. from the Open University, UK.
+She is the founder of the DesignLab at the University of Twente, the Netherlands.
+She received an M.SC. in Information Systems (now Data Science) from the University of Amsterdam, and a Ph.
+D. in Computer Science from the Open University, UK.

 Doctorate: October 1997 – October 2001